RAF Langar: 441st Troop Carrier Group

 The 441st was a group of Ninth Air Force's 50th Troop Carrier Wing, IX Troop Carrier Command.
 It was scheduled to be assigned to Langar, however it only remained until 25 April until being moved to RAF Merryfield.
+The 441st would return to Langar for a short period in September 1944 to fly elements of the US 82nd Airborne Division to Nijmegen for Operation MARKET.

 In August 1944 Langar was returned to RAF control for operational use.

 Post D-Day use

-In October 1944, RAF Bomber Command returned to Langar moving in with No. 1669 Heavy Conversion Unit with 32 Lancasters which used the station until March 1945.
-Although retained by the Ministry of Defence.
+In October 1944, RAF Bomber Command returned to Langar moving in with No. 1669 Heavy Conversion Unit RAF with 32 Lancasters which used the station until March 1945.
+Although retained by the Air Ministry.
 The airfield was used after the war for a short time for prisoners of war and then for displaced persons.
 Early in 1952 it was taken over by the Royal Canadian Air Force (RCAF) to become a supply station be for their NATO squadrons.
 The airfield was constructed on the old domestic and technical sites with completely new buildings, to a much higher standard than the Air Ministry was used to, by an English design team led by architect Peter Benton, under the direction of an RCAF officer.
 For 12 months nearly 1000 men worked constructing the station, which worked around two two-acre warehouses. another was added later and is now in private ownership.
 The first RCAF personnel arrived autumn 1952.

 The airfield was used for eleven years (1952–1963) as 30 Air Materiel Base, RCAF Langar.
 Langar was the RCAF's primary supply station for No. 1 Air Division RCAF in Europe, a complex of four fighter bases set up in nearby RAF North Luffenham and in France and West Germany by Canada to help meet NATO's European air defence commitments during the Cold War.
 It was the only Canadian airfield in the UK.

 The RCAF established No. 30 Air Materiel Base (AMB), to handle the transportation of supplies, equipment, aircraft, personnel, and other support essential for the operation of the four NATO air bases and its headquarters.
 Several units were attached to 30 AMB; No. 137 (Transport) Flight, which was attached to the Movements Unit of 30 AMB, operated several types of aircraft including six Bristol Freighters, one Beechcraft Expeditor, and two Dakotas.
 No. 312 Supply Depot handled medical supplies and spares for mechanical equipment, including aircraft (e.g. the F-86 Sabre) and vehicles.
 No. 314 Technical Services Unit was tasked with inspecting all supplies before they were forwarded to operational bases.
 This unit also assisted with repair contracts and provided technical advice.